thewchan/uxf/README.md

       <TrafficLightGreen> <TrafficLightAmber> <TrafficLightRed>
     ]

-Since we have multiple points we've changed to a `map` with a `list` of point values.
+Since we have multiple points we've changed to a single `map` with a `list` of point values.
 This is more compact but assumes that the reading application knows that points come in pairs.

 A UXF processor has no knowledge of these representations of points or enumerations, but will handle both seamlessly since they are both